 Upon completion of level 5 you will be able to demonstrate further development of your knowledge and experience.
-You will focus on areas which are important to both the tourism and events sector such as marketing and project management.
-You will develop your understanding of the characteristics and context of decision making in the tourism and events sector.
+You will focus on areas which are important to both the tourism sector such as marketing and project management.
+You will develop your understanding of the characteristics and context of decision making in the tourism sector.
 You will also develop your research skills further to enable you to design and undertake a dissertation.
 Specifically you will be able to:

-- L5.1 Evaluate and apply the principles and theory of tourism and events management to a range of scenarios within varied international contexts. - L5.2 Understand the wider context of tourism and events and evaluate the social, ethical and environmental impacts across a range of case studies. - L5.3 Assess practices and professional roles in the context of varied disciplines (marketing, management, technology, development and sustainability literatures). - L5.4 Develop core skills and experiences required by the tourism and events sectors, i.e. communication skills, the ability to work independently and self critically, the ability to work in teams to engage in collaborative problem solving. - L5.5 Formulate a research proposal which will consider tourism or events question in depth. - L5.6 Develop an outward looking focus, understanding how to market yourself and to manage your digital identity.
+- L5.1 Evaluate and apply the principles and theory of tourism to a range of scenarios within varied international contexts. - L5.2 Understand the wider context of tourism and evaluate the social, ethical and environmental impacts across a range of case studies. - L5.3 Assess practices and professional roles in the context of varied disciplines (marketing, management, technology, development and sustainability literatures). - L5.4 Develop core skills and experiences required by the tourism sectors, i.e. communication skills, the ability to work independently and self critically, the ability to work in teams to engage in collaborative problem solving. - L5.5 Formulate a research proposal which will consider a tourism question in depth. - L5.6 Develop an outward looking focus, understanding how to market yourself and to manage your digital identity.